rtm-rs/rtm-rs.github.io/source/content/docs/core/combines.md

 Sometimes you only want a subset of the data in a nested relation or you want to restrict a nested relation to only return certain matching data.

-Luckily with ROM that can easily be accomplished with the use of `Relation#node`, or more accurately `Relation::Combined#node`.
+Luckily with RTM that can easily be accomplished with the use of `Relation#node`, or more accurately `Relation::Combined#node`.
 The node method allows for the adjustment of all the relations in the composition.